Spellblade Shatter Strike Endgame Build for Last Epoch (Patch 1.2)

 Class Passives Skill Passives

-Our base class is Mage, which fills the role of a caster in Last Epoch.
-Upon finishing Act 1 in the campaign, your character will be offered an opportunity to select an Advanced Mastery.
+Mage Last Epoch Our base class is Mage, which serves as a caster in Last Epoch.
+Upon completing Act 1 in the campaign, your character will have the opportunity to select an Advanced Mastery.
 Each base class has three possible Masteries to choose from.
-For Mage, you can choose between Passive Trees for Spellbade, Runemaster, and Sorcerer.
-Upon selecting a Mastery and placing 20 Passive Points into the Mage Tree, you'll then be able to place Passive Points into the Mastery Trees.
+For Mage, you can choose between Passive Trees for Spellblade, Runemaster, and Sorcerer.
+After selecting a Mastery and allocating 20 Passive Points into the Mage Tree, you can then allocate Passive Points into the Mastery Trees.

 3.1.